 Skip to flight searchSkip to main content

-A tarmac delay can occur when an airplane on the ground is either delayed while awaiting takeoff or has just landed but passengers are not able to depart the plane.
-The plane will effectively be stuck on the tarmac.
+A runway delay, also known as a tarmac delay, can occur when an aeroplane on the ground is either delayed while awaiting takeoff or has just landed, but passengers cannot depart the plane.
+The plane is effectively stuck on the tarmac.

 1. Know your rights